wifimapping/server/Alan_Record_of_Work.md

 cat "DB_PASS = '\<password>' ">>password.py

 # From Here onwards, I'm still working on it... will update the progress on this readme as I complete work.
-The google doc is likely to be updated more frequently, simply because its easier to do so, (and fonts render immediately and spell chaecks are available)
+The google doc is likely to be updated more frequently, simply because its easier to do so, (and fonts render immediately and spell checks are available)

 ### Part 3: Django modifications using [this resource](http://tutorial.djangogirls.org/en/django/)